Arjun-G-Ravi/AI-Notes/01_Machine Learning/01_Supervised Algorithms/03_Decision Trees.md

 Frequently, a node is not split further if the number of training instances reaching a node is smaller than a certain percentage of the training set for example, 5 percent—regardless of the impurity or error.
 The idea is that any decision based on too few instances causes variance and thus generalization error.
 Stopping tree construction early on before it is full is called prepruning the tree.

 #### Postpruning
-In postpruning, we grow the tree full until all leaves are pure and wehave no training error.
-We then ﬁnd subtrees that cause overﬁtting and we prune them.in practice, it works better than prepruning.
+In postpruning, we grow the tree full until all leaves are pure and we have no training error.
+We then ﬁnd subtrees that cause overﬁtting and we prune them.
+In practice, it works better than prepruning.

 Comparing prepruning and postpruning, we can say that prepruning is faster but postpruning generally leads to more accurate trees.